highfidelity/hifi-docs-grav-content/02.create-and-explore/02.explore-interface/02.menu/02.configure-your-hand-controllers/docs.md

 1. Ensure you have the release version of the Leap Motion SDK installed.
 (We don't support the Orion SDK yet).
 2. Go to **Settings > General**.![](leap.png)
-3. Check the box "Enabled" under **Leap Motion** to start using Leap Motion controllers.
+3. Check the box "Enabled" under **Leap Motion** to start using your Leap Motion controllers.
 4. Save your changes.

 ### XBOX One Controller